andreathecheatcode/Recipes-Analysis-Mexican-Style-/README.md

 ></iframe>

 Because avg_rating is numerical I used the difference in means as my test statistic with an alpha of 0.05.

+## Framing a Prediction Problem
+Now looking in terms of ratings, as we have mentioned and seen before there are many missing values in the ratings column.
+This might make it hard for one to determine whether they would like to make a certain recipe or not in the future.
+This is a tragedy that we must overcome.
+Think of all the tasty cuisines that many people will not have the chance to taste, the chance to have that authentic ratatouille experience (especially if it is a Mexican cuisine).
+Therefore For my prediction model I aim to be able to predict the rating of each recipe.

+Initially, I had thought that it would be better to perform a regression model because realistically it is not impossible to have a rating between two and 3 stars.
+However, as you’ll see later on I realized that for this type of data it is better to utilize a multiclass classification model instead.
+The way that I am measuring these models is by using root mean square error for my base model.
+The reason why I chose this over the other suitable metrics is because then I would be able to tell how far apart on average all of my predictions were from the actual values.
+Thus, it gave me insight because the root mean square error was the same unit as the values that I am working with, so I can make judgements off of the comparisons.
+For my final model, I did end up utilizing the f1-score.
+Because my data is  unbalanced this means that I should not use accuracy and instead use f1-score which is more resilient from having an unbalanced classification.

+## Baseline Model